 The gut microbiome is made up of bacteria, viruses, fungi, and other microorganisms living mainly in the large intestine.
 Far from being harmful, many of these microbes are essential for good health.

 They help break down food, especially fiber, produce important nutrients, and support your immune system.
 Some even help regulate brain chemicals that affect mood and focus.
+In simple terms, your microbiome is like a support system that influences almost every major function in your body.

 Gut bacteria are not passive passengers-they are active participants in your health.
+They help:

 When these bacteria are balanced, your body functions more efficiently.
 When they are not, imbalances can show up in many different ways.